darkobits/saffron/README.md

 **Required:** No<br>
 **Default:** See below.

 By default, Saffron will use the un-scoped portion of your application's name from its `package.json`.
 If you would prefer to use a different base name for configuration files, you may provide your own `fileName` option.
+This is equivalent to the `moduleName` value used [throughout the Cosmiconfig documentation](https://github.com/davidtheclark/cosmiconfig#usage).

 <a href="#top" title="Back to top"><img src="https://user-images.githubusercontent.com/441546/67830932-d6ab4680-fa99-11e9-9870-bc6d31db5a1b.png"></a>